nmstate/nmstate.github.io/index.md

 - Use `nmstatectl show > desired_state.json` to dump the current state to a file.
 - Edit the desired state with the new values.
-- Run the set command: `nmstatectl set --file desired_state.json`
+- Run the set command: `nmstatectl set desired_state.json`

 ## Demos
 Want to see nmstate in action?
 Check out the [demos](./demos.md).